Justice Work at UUFC

 Living out our principles to affirm the inherent worth and dignity of every person and strive for justice, equity and compassion in human relations, the Immigrant and Refugee Support Team seeks to educate UUFC members about immigrant concerns, and build connections with and support immigrants and groups working with immigrants in our community.

-contact: Nancy Kyle at n.kyle12@gmail.com
+Contact Nancy Kyle

 (back to justice teams and task forces)